abdallahmehiz/progres/README.md

 #### Is this app safe to use?

-Yes, the app uses the same HTTPS requests calls as the original app to get its data and doesn't.
+Yes, the app uses the same HTTPS requests calls as the original app to get its data.
 If you're still paranoid about it, you can check its source code.

+small note: The app collects crash logs, usage analytics and performance metrics with Firebase to help make a better experience.

 ## Notes